-Conveniently located in central Madrid, this is an upscale street full of shops and boutiques.
-Also known as “Spanish Broadway” this is an ideal place for people wanting to experience the nightlife in Madrid.
+Conveniently located in the centre, this is an upscale street full of shops and boutiques.
+Also known as “Spanish Broadway” this is an ideal place for people wanting to experience the nightlife.

 Whether you are a soccer fan or just want to see everything important to Spanish culture, this is a must-see spot.
 Home to Real Madrid, this stadium seats 81,044.
 Real in Spanish means Royal and the Spanish people treat their soccer team that way.
 You can also find the soccer team’s trophy room here.

 7. El Rastro